Cado-Labs/jcw/README.md

 end

 # Set middleware for wrapping all requests

-Rails.application.middleware.use(JCW::RackMiddleware)
+Rails.application.middleware.use(JCW::RackTracer)

+# If you need send all logs with spans set on_finish_span and extend JaegerLoggerExtension
+# Not recommended for UDP sender, because default max packet size is 65,000 bytes.
+Rails.application.config.tap do |config|
+  config.middleware.use(
+  ::JCW::RackTracer,
+  on_finish_span:
+    -> (span) { ::JCW::JaegerLogger.current.logs.each { |log| span.log_kv(**log) } },
+  )
+  config.logger.extend(::JCW::JaegerLoggerExtension)
+end
 ```
-- `config.subscribe_to` - not recommended for UDP sender
+- `config.subscribe_to` - not recommended for UDP sender, because default max packet size is 65,000 bytes.

 ### Contributing